The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.

 Is Now the Time to Apply for the Platinum Card?

 If the rumors are true, applying for the Platinum Card from American Express before July would make a ton of sense.

 To start, once these changes go live, current cardholders would not have to pay the higher $695 annual fee until their 2022 renewal date.
 That means you would get almost a full year of the new benefits at a lower cost.

 And then there’s the fact that the card is currently offering an all-time high welcome bonus which allows you to earn at least 75,000 points after spending $5,000 in the first six months of card membership.
 But check to see if you’re eligible for a 125,000-point bonus via CardMatch – more than double the normal bonus.
 And on top of that, you’ll also earn 10x Membership Rewards points for every dollar you spend at both gas stations and grocery stores on up to $15,000 spent in the first six months of card membership.

 Simply put, if the rumors are true, applying now would lock in a lower annual fee with more benefits for your first year.
 If you have been thinking about it as you get back to travel in 2021 and 2022, there may not be a better time to apply.

 As of now, these Amex Platinum Card changes are still just rumors – American Express hasn’t confirmed them to Thrifty Traveler (with the exception of the updating Centurion Lounge guesting privileges coming in 2023).

 But where there’s smoke, there’s fire.
-Something is brewing with the Platinum Card.
+Something is brewing with the Platinum Card, and we could see these changes as early as July 1.
 And if you’ve been thinking about applying, now might be the best time to do so before the new increased annual fee kicks in.